-4.1.1 Students entering the program with a BA/BS
+4.1.1 Students entering the program with a BA/BS or non-thesis MA

-Students who enter the graduate program with a BA/BS degree are required to complete the M.A. degree as part of their progress toward the Ph.D.
-Students will receive the M.A. degree in sociology upon completing the core courses, three elective courses, six thesis credit hours, and the completion of a master's thesis.
+Students who enter the graduate program with a BA/BS degree or a non-thesis M.A. degree are required to complete the M.A. degree as part of their progress toward the Ph.D.
+Students will receive the M.A. degree in sociology upon completing the seven required core courses, three elective courses, six thesis credit hours (32 hours), and the completion of a master's thesis.
+The elective courses can include the area required course and/or a methods III course.
 The six thesis credits must be split over at least two semesters.
 Students will be dually enrolled in the M.A. and Ph.D. programs until they complete the M.A. requirements.
 Students must be enrolled in at least one credit hour during the semester of graduation.